 Wellcome Trust is offering awards for research applicants from a low- or middle-income country within Sub-Saharan Africa, South-east Asia or South Asia.
-The audience for the project, and the engagement activity, must be in a low- or middle-income country within Sub-Saharan Africa, South-east Asia or South Asia that is also eligible for Investigator Awards within the broader remit of the Trust (but also including India).
-The scheme is open to a range of potential applicants, including scientists and health researchers, NGOs, educators, artists, theater practitioners, and cultural and community organisations.
-The deadlines for sending expressions of interest for each funding round are: 19 February 2016 and 19 August 2016.
+The audience for the project and the engagement activity must be in a low- or middle-income country within Sub-Saharan Africa, South-east Asia or South Asia that is also eligible for Investigator Awards within the broader remit of the Trust (but also including India).
+The scheme is open to a range of potential applicants, including scientists and health researchers, NGOs, educators, artists, theatre practitioners, and cultural and community organisations.
+The deadlines for sending expressions of interest for each funding round are 19 February 2016 and 19 August 2016.

 Franklin Mosher Baldwin Memorial Fellowships